dulevan/SeparateAdminUser/README.md

-This module splites admin panel into 4 scopes.
+This module splites admin panel into 4 following scopes.
 - Supper Admin: Default scope of Magento 2
 - Website Scope: Scope belongs to website and all of its stores and store views
 - Store Scope: scope of a store and all of its store views